To admire is, to me, questionless, the highest pleasure in life.

 Astrophysics

-Andrew Hamilton (no relation to Sir WRH) writes, “Astrophysicists, who harness mathematics and physics to study astronomical phenomena, use Hamilton's work every day all the time.
+Andrew Hamilton (no relation to Sir WRH) wrote, “Astrophysicists, who harness mathematics and physics to study astronomical phenomena, use Hamilton's work every day all the time.
 Hamiltonians are at the core of the two pillars of modern physics, general relativity and quantum field theory.
 Hamiltonian dynamics is central for understanding the dynamics of gravitating systems such as solar systems and galaxies, or the dynamics of electrodynamic systems such as plasmas.
 Hamilton's quaternions are by far the most powerful and elegant way to understand and encode spatial rotations, and his biquaternions, having complex numbers as their coefficients, do the same thing for spacetime rotations, also called Lorentz transformations.
-Hamilton's impact on theoretical astrophysics is everywhere.”(13)
+Hamilton's impact on theoretical astrophysics is everywhere.”(14)

 (1) Terence Tao (2008), Hamiltonians.